WORST: Onion Blossom

 WORST: Fried Calamari

-Like many forms of seafood, squid can be nutritious.
-But when you bread it and fry it in oil, you're drenching it with calories and fat.
-A typical restaurant portion contains about 900 calories, 54 g of fat, and 2,300 mg of sodium – not including any sauce.
+Like many types of seafood, squid can be a good choice.
+But not when it's breaded, fried, and drenched in calories and fat.
+A typical restaurant portion contains about 900 calories, 54 g of fat, and 2,300 mg of sodium, not including any sauce.

 BEST: Shrimp Cocktail

 Shrimp cocktail is very low in saturated fat and calories.
-It's also a refreshing source of omega-3 fatty acids, which promote healthy circulation.
+It's also a good source of heart-healthy omega-3 fatty acids.
 To keep the calorie count low, stick to tomato-based sauce.
-A serving of shrimp with cocktail sauce has about 120 calories.
+A serving of shrimp with cocktail sauce has about 140 calories.

 WORST: New England Clam Chowder

 Clam chowder sounds like it should be healthy, especially as a way to take in some extra seafood.
 Unfortunately, the New England variety is made with a fattening cream base.
-A 12-ounce bowl contains about 450 calories, 34 g of fat, and 1,190 mg of sodium.
+A 12-ounce bowl has about 630 calories, 54 g of fat, and 890 mg of sodium.